-To add a crackle finish to my dollhouse window box I used Ranger Distress Crackle paints
+To add a crackle finish to our dollhouse window box we used Ranger Distress Crackle paints.

-To set up the windowbox, I used reindeer moss behind the cutouts to give it a moss basket effect, and set the plants into a small piece of dry floral arranging foam cut to fit inside the box.
+To set up the windowbox, we used reindeer moss behind the cutouts to give it a moss basket effect and set the plants into a small piece of dry floral arranging foam cut to fit inside the box.
 The top surface of the foam has a layer of reindeer moss on top.